Lead is Dead! (Except for Starting Batteries)

 DC Motor In-rush

-The reason most drop in batteries cannot be used for starting is the in-rush.
+The reason most drop in batteries cannot be used for starting is the in-rush current.
 The in-rush of large DC motors looks like a dead short to the FET’s.
 Imagine sitting there and intentionally shorting your battery multiple times each day…..That is what starting your motor, running a windlass, electric winch or Bow thruster looks like to the FET’s.
 There are LFP batteries that can be used for starting but they are very expensive at this point in time.

 Starting a 40HP Westerkeke takes=640A!!!!